rust-lang/rust-forge/src/release/process.md

 Send a PR to the master branch to:

+- Cherry pick the commit that ran `./x.py run replace-version-placeholder` from the now merged beta branch PR.
+Do not re-run the tool as there might have been other stabilizations on master which were not included in the branched beta, so may not be attributed to the current release.
 - Run `./x.py run src/tools/bump-stage0` to update the bootstrap compiler to the beta you created yesterday.